GDPR Compliance and Data Privacy at Honeit

 How long can personal data be kept?

-GDPR does not give a specific term in regard to keeping the personal data but indicates that personal data should be retained no longer than necessary in relation to the purpose for which such data is processed.
-There is also an exception to keep certain personal data longer if it is required to do so by law.
+GDPR does not give a specific term regarding keeping the personal data, but indicates that personal data should be retained no longer than necessary in relation to the purpose for which such data is processed.
+There is also an exception to keep specific personal data longer if it is required to do so by law.

 To opt out or purge any of your data, please contact support@honeit.com.